Victor-Palacios/DATASCIENCE_ANKI/HOW_TO_CONTRIBUTE.md

 8. tag each card with 1 of 7 categories (i.e., statistics, python, machine learning, deep learning, statistics + python, machine learning + python, or deep learning + python)
   >Why?
 This helps me create [sub-decks](https://www.reddit.com/r/Anki/comments/5nujhp/how_to_make_subdecks_and_organize_your_collection/) so that people learning data science can choose what topics they want to study or review first.
 9. If cards require explanation, use as much space on the BACK of the flashcard as needed
   >Why?
-Take all the time you need to understand why the front of the card has the answer it does.
-But when reviewing, minimal information on the front of the card is paramount.
+Take all the time you need to understand why the front of the card has the answer it does, but when reviewing, minimal information on the front of the card is paramount.

 Helpful, but not required: